 \section{\blue{Conclusion}}

-This study \blue{presents, to the best of our knowledge, the first proposal and numerical validation of} a broadband achromatic metalens operating in the 1800-2300~nm short-wave infrared (SWIR) band, constructed from a Si nanopillar array on a CaF$_2$ substrate.
+This study presents, to the best of our knowledge, the first proposal and numerical validation of a broadband achromatic metalens operating in the 1800-2300~nm short-wave infrared (SWIR) band, constructed from a Si nanopillar array on a CaF$_2$ substrate.
 By combining geometric tuning with Pancharatnam–Berry (PB) phase engineering, continuous $2\pi$ phase modulation is achieved.
 The designed structure exhibits a stable focal \blue{ability}, \blue{broad operating range} capability, and low lateral aberrations across the entire operating band.
-The polarization analysis further demonstrates that as the wavelength increases, the DoP at the focal point shows a gradual downward trend.
-This indicates that while the structure enhances transmission efficiency, its polarization retention capability faces challenges, reflecting a potential performance trade-off between polarization purity and transmission efficiency.
-This observation provides valuable guidance for future optimization of polarization control.
-Overall, the results offer strong support for the design of structures that simultaneously achieve broadband achromaticity, high transmission efficiency, and polarization control on integrated photonic platforms, \blue{although trade-offs between these metrics remain}. \blue{This work provides valuable design guidelines and a foundation for advanced photonic systems in the SWIR band that require spectral manipulation with reasonable transmission and focusing efficiencies.
+The polarization analysis further demonstrates that as the wavelength increases, the degree of polarization (DoP) at the focal point shows a gradual upward trend.
+In addition, a wavelength-dependent evolution of the DoP analysis at the focus reveals the response of nanostructure anisotropy and vectorial nature of broadband focusing in high-numerical-aperture metalens systems , which lead to spatially nonuniform polarization-state superposition.
+These observations provide physical insight into polarization mixing effects at the focal spot.
+Overall, the results support the design of metalenses that achieve broadband achromatic focusing, while offering a framework for understanding polarization evolution in high-NA, broadband metasurface systems. \blue{This work provides valuable design guidelines and a foundation for advanced photonic systems in the SWIR band that require spectral manipulation with reasonable transmission and focusing efficiencies.
 Future optimizations could build on this work to further improve polarization purity while maintaining broadband performance.} \blue{More work is needed to experimentally validate the proposed design, including fabrication and characterization of its broadband focusing and polarization performance.}

+{\bf Funding:} This work was supported by UK Research and Innovation (UKRI) through the Engineering and Physical Sciences Research Council (EPSRC) Doctoral Training Partnership at the University of Glasgow [grant ref: EP/W524359/1].
+This work was supported in part by the Royal Society (Grant No. RG\textbackslash R1\textbackslash 251474).

+{\bf Contributions:} Y.H. performed the simulations and analysis, prepared the figures, and drafted the manuscript.
+A.C.D. provided supervision, contributed to methodology and data interpretation, and co‑wrote and revised the manuscript.

-This work was supported in part by the Royal Society (Grant No. RG\textbackslash R1\textbackslash251474).
-We thank Natale Pruiti and Marc Sorel for their support with Lumerical simulations, and Shuhao Wu, Miles Padgett for helpful discussions.
+{\bf Acknowledgements:} We thank Natale Pruiti and Marc Sorel for their support with Lumerical simulations, and Shuhao Wu, Miles Padgett for helpful discussions.